-Born in Edinburgh, Gordon studied Geophysics at Edinburgh University before pursuing a career in financial services.
-He founded JRG Financial Consultancy in 1988 where he was CEO and MD.
-He led the sale of the company in 2007 and the business now resides within Close Brothers PLC.
+Born in Edinburgh, Gordon studied at Edinburgh University before pursuing a career in financial services.
+He founded JRG Financial Consultancy in 1988 which he sold in 2007.

-Gordon lives in the Northern Highlands of Scotland, where he enjoys fly-fishing, golfing, walking and ski-touring.
+Gordon now lives in the Northern Highlands of Scotland, where he enjoys fly-fishing, golfing and walking.
 He has travelled extensively and has walked, trekked and climbed in the Alps, Africa, Bhutan, Nepal and Argentina.

-Gordon first met Tendi in Argentina when attempting to climb Aconcagua with Jim and was the originator of the concept to establish The Tendi Sherpa Foundation.
+Gordon first met Tendi in Argentina when climbing Aconcagua and was a founder of The Tendi Sherpa Foundation

 Jeremy retired from Norton Rose Fulbright, one of the world’s leading legal firms, in 2018 where he had worked for more than thirty years, twenty of those as a Partner.

 After three years practicing in the Asset Finance team in the Paris office, Jeremy returned to London and, following promotion to the Partnership, became head of the International Aviation Business Group for seven years before being appointed as Global Head of Banking and Finance in 2009.
 He was part of the senior management team closely involved with the global expansion of Norton Rose Fulbright into Australia, Canada, South Africa and the USA.